This feature is only available to certain customers. If you are interested in using this feature, please contact Zepben for more information.

 DISTRIBUTION_TAP_OPTIMIZATION

-Distribution tap optimization identifies network zones with persistent voltage issues and determines beneficial static tap setting changes on an annual basis using heuristic analysis of voltage patterns.
+Distribution tap optimisation identifies measurement zones with persistent voltage compliance issues and recommends static distribution transformer tap setting changes on an annual basis using heuristic analysis of voltage statistics from the base work package.

 Overview

-This intervention analyzes voltage statistics from the base work package to identify distribution transformers requiring tap adjustments.
-Unlike DVMS (which adjusts taps dynamically at every time step), tap optimization makes strategic annual tap changes based on historical voltage patterns.
+This intervention analyses voltage metrics from the base work package to identify distribution transformers where a change to the static tap position is expected to improve annual voltage compliance.
+Unlike DVMS (which adjusts taps dynamically at each time step), distribution tap optimisation makes strategic, once-per-year adjustments based on observed historical patterns.

-- Tap settings change at most once per year (not every time step)
+Key differences from DVMS -Tap settings change at most once per transformer per year (not every time step).

-- Not a real-time feedback system - candidates are pre-generated from base work package results
+- Not a real-time feedback system — candidates are generated from base work package results.

 InterventionConfig(